icopy-site/awesome/docs/awesome/awesome-golem.md

 - [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - Simple Node.js requestor app that greets you.
 It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
 Look in `examples/greetings`.
 - [Golem Image Sharpening](https://github.com/visualNext/golem) - A tool to sharpen images.
 - [Filterms](https://github.com/krunch3r76/filterms) - Market-strategy for whitelisting or blacklisting as a Golem requestor (yapapi).
+- [golem-bulk-image-handler](https://github.com/figurestudios/golem-bulk-image-handler) - Takes an input image and processes it in many different ways using the Pillow library.

 ## Bounties and Rewards